 ExecStartPre pipe in many ways.
 Some immediately useful ways include filtering the output between tail and systemd-cat through grep, or assigning a different log message priority using the -p argument on systemd-cat.

-As a closing note, I’d like to remind you that maybe it isn’t the best idea in the world to feed messages from extremely chatty programs into the systemd journal.
-Then again, it isn’t really a bright idea to begin with to store super-chatty logs in files the first place.
+As a closing note, I’d like to remind you that may be it isn’t the best idea in the world to feed messages from extremely chatty programs into the systemd journal.
+Then again, it isn’t a bright idea to begin with to store super-chatty logs in files the first place.